greatvovan/url-shortener/README.md

 A simple HTTP API that can be used for URL shortening (no UI).

-The service uses [Tarantool](https://www.tarantool.io/) database as the primary storage and a small in-memory LRU cache.
+The service uses [Tarantool](https://www.tarantool.io/) database as the primary storage and a small in-process TTL cache.

 ## Installation